uon-language/specification/spec.md

    print(parser.from_binary(msg.payload).to_uon())
 ```

-The received message will decoded into:
+The received message will decode into:

 ```
 {